mmphego/mmphego.github.io/_posts/2018-11-13-How-I-managed-to-harness-imposter-syndrome.md

 </div>
 {: refdef}

-I'm frequently out of my depth and it's okay to be out of your depth at times, it's okay to be in a situation where you just can't push the eject button, as long as you don't freeze and try not to get paralysed, the idea is mainly to learn as much as you can and be motivated by the fear of looking like an *idiota*!.
+I'm frequently out of my depth and it's okay to be out of your depth at times, it's okay to be in a situation where you just can't push the eject button, as long as you don't freeze and try not to get paralyzed, the idea is mainly to learn as much as you can and be motivated by the fear of looking like an *idiota*!.

 ## The Deep End!
 {:refdef: style="text-align: center;"}